you know?

-Just as a broken crayon can still be used to color, people can still move forward, contribute, and shine, even after facing hardships, trauma, or setbacks.
-Addiction often leaves individuals feeling "broken" or "damaged."
-But, just as broken crayons can still color, they can still heal, recover, and contribute positively to their communities and families.
+Just as a broken crayon can still color, people can still move forward, contribute, and shine — even after facing hardship, trauma, or setbacks.
+Broken crayons can still heal, recover, and contribute positively to their communities and families.

 Your past, no matter how fractured or challenging, does not dictate your future.
 We can always start anew and create something beautiful despite our imperfections and past mistakes.
 Society often stigmatizes individuals with substance use disorders, viewing them as "broken" or "less than."